ServSafe Proctor

 What Is a ServSafe Proctor?

-For dining and drinking establishments, ServSafe provides information and testing relevant to safe food and alcohol service.
-There are some differences in the roles that should be recognized for anyone considering becoming an instructor or proctor to help with teaching and testing, and you should know that you may become both an instructor and a proctor.
+ServSafe provides education and testing for safe food and alcohol service in restaurants and bars.
+There are various variations in the jobs that should be recognized for anyone contemplating becoming an instructor or proctor to aid with teaching and testing, and you should be aware that you may become both an instructor and a proctor.

 The following are some of the responsibilities of a ServSafe proctor: